San Jose Diridon station: Future

 The San Jose Diridon station is planned as a future stop on the California High-Speed Rail line and Phase II of VTA's Silicon Valley BART extension in Santa Clara County.
 Since late 2019, CHSRA, VTA, Caltrain, and City of San Jose have jointly held "Diridon Integrated Station Concept Plan" public workshops to determine how to best rebuild the Diridon station in order to facilitate integration of future and existing services.

-The BART station will be called Diridon and planned to be a subway station adjacent to the train station and Santa Clara Street.
+The BART station will be called Diridon and planned to open in 2036.
+It will be a subway station adjacent to the train station and Santa Clara Street.
 It will be located between the Santa Clara and Downtown San Jose BART stations with direct service to Santa Clara, San Francisco/Daly City (via the East Bay), and Richmond.